BAMresearch/ctsimu-toolbox/ctsimu/geometry.md

 ## Generating Projection Matrices

-You can call the function `projectionMatrix()` of any `Geometry` object to get a projection matrix for its current configuration.
+You can call the function `Geometry.projectionMatrix()` to get a projection matrix for the geometry's current configuration.

 ```python
 .. include:: ../examples/geometry/04_projection_matrix.py